-The percentage of shares beneficially owned before the offering is computed on the basis of 20,000,000 shares of our common stock outstanding as of July 20, 2018.
-The percentage of shares beneficially owned after the offering is computed on the basis of 24,000,000 shares of our common stock outstanding including shares of our common stock sold in the offering.
+The percentage of shares beneficially owned before the offering is computed on the basis of shares of our common stock outstanding as of , 2018.
+The percentage of shares beneficially owned after the offering is computed on the basis of shares of our common stock outstanding as of , 2018 which reflects shares of our common stock sold in the offering.